M. Kontsevich's graph complex and the Grothendieck-Teichmueller Lie algebra: Graph operads and graph complexes

-Several versions of graph complexes have been introduced by M. Kontsevich \cite{K2,K3}.\footnote{Strictly speaking, we consider the cohomological version here, while M. Kontsevich mainly considers the homological version.
+Several versions of graph complexes have been introduced by M. Kontsevich \cite{K3, K4}.\footnote{Strictly speaking, we consider the cohomological version here, while M. Kontsevich mainly considers the pre-dual, homological version in \cite{K4}.
 It does not matter much.} Let us define them here in a combinatorial way.
-Let $\dgra_{N,k}$ be the set of directed graphs with $N$ labelled vertices and $k$ ordered directed edges.
-Concretely, a graph in $\dgra_{N,k}$ is given by an ordered set of $k$ pairs $(i,j)$, $1\leq i,j \leq N$.
-There is a natural action of the permutation group $P_k=S_k\times S_2^{\times k}$ on $\dgra_{n,k}$ by permuting the order and flipping the direction of the edges.
-Denote by $\sgn^{p,\pm}$ the one-dimensional representations of $P_k$, on which $S_k$ acts trivially if $p$ is even, by sign if $p$ is odd, and on which each $S_2$ acts trivially if ``$+$'' and by sign if ``$-$''.
-Define graded vectorspaces of Graphs as follows.
+Let $\dgra_{N,k}$ be the set of directed graphs with $N$ numbered vertices and $k$ ordered directed edges.
+Concretely, a graph in $\dgra_{N,k}$ is given by a $k$-tuple of pairs $(i,j)$, $1\leq i,j \leq N$, a pair $(i,j)$ representing an edge from vertex $i$ to vertex $j$.
+We explicitly allow multiple edges and tadpoles, i. e., edges of the form $(i,i)$.
+There is a natural action of the permutation group $P_k=S_k\ltimes S_2^{\times k}$ on $\dgra_{n,k}$ by permuting the order and flipping the directions of the edges.
+Denote by $\sgn_k$ the one-dimensional sign representations of $S_k$.
+We will understand $\sgn_k$ (respectively $\sgn_2^{\otimes k}$) as a representation of $P_k$ by letting $S_2^{\times k}$ (respectively $S_k$) act trivially.
+Define graded vector spaces as follows.

 In words, we give each edge the degree $1-n$, and introduce the appropriate signs.
-For ``$-$'' we additionally fix an orientation on the graph by prescribing directions on edges, identifying the graph with an edge direction flipped with minus the original graph.
-The space $\Gra_n^\pm(N)$ naturally assemble to an operad $\Gra_n^\pm$.
-The $S_N$ action is given simply by permuting the labels on the vertices.
-The insertions $\Gamma_1 \circ_j \Gamma_2$ are given by ``plugging in'' the graph $\Gamma_2$ at vertex $j$ of graph $\Gamma_1$ and reconnecting the edges incident to vertex $j$ in $\Gamma_1$ in all possible ways to vertices of $\Gamma_2$.
-See Figure \ref{fig:grainsert}.
-In the case $n$ is even one needs to put an ordering (up to signed permutation) on the edges of the newly formed graphs.
+For $n$ odd we additionally fix an orientation on the graph by prescribing directions on edges, identifying the graph with an edge direction flipped with minus the original graph.
+The spaces $\Gra_n^\whl(N)$ naturally assemble to operads $\Gra_n^\whl$.
+The $S_N$ action is given by permuting the labels on the vertices.
+The operadic compositions $\Gamma_1 \circ_j \Gamma_2$ are given by `inserting'' the graph $\Gamma_2$ at vertex $j$ of graph $\Gamma_1$ and summing over all possible ways of reconnecting the edges incident to vertex $j$ in $\Gamma_1$ to vertices of $\Gamma_2$, see Figure \ref{fig:grainsert}.
+In case $n$ is even one needs to put an ordering (up to signed permutation) on the edges of the newly formed graphs.
 The natural choice is to consider the edges of $\Gamma_1$ to stand on the left of those of $\Gamma_2$.

-Next, we want to twist the operads $\Gra_n^\pm$, see Appendix \ref{sec:optwists}.
-First, one obtains a graded Lie algebra